GeunhwaJeong/haneul-new/crates/haneul-framework/docs/haneul-framework/haneul.md

 <a name="0x2_haneul_GEUNHWA_PER_HANEUL"></a>

-The amount of Geunhwa per Haneul token based on the the fact that geunhwa is 10^-9 of a Haneul token
+The amount of Geunhwa per Haneul token based on the fact that geunhwa is 10^-9 of a Haneul token